pithecuse527/pithecuse527/README.md

 ### Welcome to my repo. 👋

 - 🎓  I'm currently pursuing a Computer Science Bachelor's degree at Hanyang University 🇰🇷
-- 🏢  I have an experienced in: Full Stack Developer at Republic of Korea Ariforce ✈️
+- 🏢  I have an experienced in: Full Stack Developer at Republic of Korea Airforce ✈️
 - 👨‍💻  I'm doing my internship at the Georgia State University as an undergraduate research student 🇺🇸
 - ⚡ Fun fact: Studied Computer Science program in Canada for a while 🇨🇦 and still looking forward to go back for Master's degree